SEAT Tarraco SUV - MPG, running costs & CO2

 Tarraco fuel consumption and emissions are competitive but not class-leading

-Until SEAT introduces a plug-in hybrid Tarraco, the brand's biggest SUV doesn't really stand out from the crowd when it comes to running costs.
+SEAT has yet to introduce a plug-in hybrid Tarraco, meaning the brand's biggest SUV doesn't really stand out from the crowd when it comes to running costs.
 However, the petrol and diesel engines are competitive against rivals.

 SEAT Tarraco MPG & CO2

 The 148bhp 2.0-litre diesel returns up to 52.3mpg with front-wheel drive and a manual gearbox.
 Adding SEAT's DSG automatic to the same engine sees fuel economy drop but only to 51.4mpg.
 Diesel is quite heavily taxed for company-car drivers now, so if this applies to you, you may be better off with the upcoming plug-in hybrid.

 The more powerful 197bhp version of the same engine with 4Drive and a DSG automatic returns up to 42.8mpg and emits just over 170g/km, placing it in the highest BiK band.
 This combination is only available from FR trim onwards.

 Although those private drivers who plan to tow or routinely cover more than about 12,000 miles per year might find diesel advantageous, the 148bhp 1.5-litre petrol engine is better if you make a lot of short or urban journeys, and it has an overall fuel economy figure of up to 41.5mpg.
 A more powerful 2.0-litre petrol is also offered with 4Drive and DSG but it’s thirstier, returning up to 32.8mpg and pushing out quite high CO2 emissions.